A list of characters for Billions. There will be spoilers. Only spoilers for Season 4 will be whited out.

 - Because I'm Good at It: Axe has several chances to turn away from trading, but he never takes that path because he doesn't see anything fundamentally wrong in what he does and because seeking edges and making even more money really is the passion of his life.

-- Berserk Button: Being one-upped by anyone, but particularly Chuck, is another.
+- Being one-upped by anyone, but particularly Chuck.

 - Deadpan Snarker: Pretty much his default mode of communication.